bevy-cheatbook/bevy-cheatbook/src/platforms/windows.md

 together in a ZIP file.
 If you use some other method of installation, install the `assets` folder and the EXE to the same path.

+If built with the MSVC toolchain, your users may need the Microsoft C/C++ Runtime Redistributables installed.

 ## Disabling the Windows Console

 By default, when you run a Bevy app (or any Rust program for that matter)